2013 DWAA nomination for ‘Excellence in Single Blog Post’

 For the most part, the human part of our home lives conflict free.
 HA!
 My kids are sleeping right now but would so argue this point!
 I choose to not wake them and will go with my version.

 Love and respect flows between our dogs and kids, freely.
-This was my goal from the beginning.
+This was my goal from the beginning, and again, there is a great deal of work on my part to keep the peace, and again, it is worth it.

 So with a very clear understanding that all households are different, everyone has a different flow, pattern, style, beliefs, and way of living, here are my Top 10 tips for keeping the peace with children and puppies.